scardine/py-nixgateway/README.md

 Support
 -------

-Issues will be dealt with in a "best effort" capacity.
-When raising issues, always be very polite or they will be promptly closed.
-Please hold no expectation about people solving your problems or responding in a timely manner .
+Issues will be dealt with in a "best effort" capacity - please hold no expectation about volunteers solving your problems or responding in a timely manner unless you are sponsoring the work.

-Pull requests are welcome.
+Pull requests and polite bug reports are welcome.